aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

                 // Calculate all formulas in the Workbook workbook.calculateFormula();

-                // The result of A1 with default calculation engine console.log("The value of A1 with default calculation engine: " + a1.stringValue);
+                // The result of A1 with the default calculation engine console.log("The value of A1 with default calculation engine: " + a1.stringValue);

                 // Create an instance of CustomEngine